csralvall/online_game_toxicity/README.md

 ---
-As the dataset contained almost a million matches with at least one hundred messages each one, the size of data became unmanagable rapidly and required different approachs to overcome that difficulty.
+As the dataset contained almost a million matches with at least one hundred messages each one, the size of data became unmanagable rapidly and required different approaches to overcome that difficulty.
 Most of the techniques used involved parallelization.

 The task performed over the data can be seen in this